 Before you come into hospital your obstetrician/midwife will see you and explain the programme to you, where you will be given the opportunity to ask questions.

 Below is a picture of your female anatomy while pregnant.
 Your obstetrician will explain your operation to you.

 If you optimise your health in the weeks before your operation then you will recover more quickly and have fewer complications.

 Try to eat as healthily as possible and you may consider taking a multivitamin every day to make sure you have a good level of essential nutrients.
 Do not diet in the weeks before an operation but also avoid putting on a lot of weight.
 Ensure adequate exercise and walk whenever you can.
 If you are a smoker it is advisable for you to stop.
-You may wish to contact a local helpline on telephone 0300 100 1823 or if you have access to the internet email wscc.smokefreewestsussex.net for help and advice in quitting smoking or speak to your community midwife who can refer you to smoking cessation.
+You may wish to speak to your Community Midwife, GP or contact the National Stop Smoking helpline on 0800 022 4332.

 Also, think about how you can cope in the weeks after surgery when you are convalescing.
 Can you arrange help from family or friends?
 If you think that you will have problems at home after your operation then seek help early so a suitable solution can be found before your operation.

 Make sure that you raise any concerns that you have in the preassessment clinic.
 If you look after your health in the weeks before your operation then you will recover quicker and have fewer complications.